Fuzzy Shell Documentation

 # fuzzy edit the file which contains 'keyword1' and 'keyword2', 'keyword3'

-fuzzy --edit keyword1 keyword2 keyword3
+fuzzy --edit keyword1 keyword2 keyword32.3 Fuzzy Search

-• fuzzy search is used for fuzzy searching of specified files.
+fuzzy searchis used for fuzzy searching of specified files.

 sh